kaiserpreusse/graphio/docs/getting_started/index.md

 From the data model, you can either use instances of the model to individual nodes and relationships or create `NodeSet` and `RelationshipSet` objects to load large amounts of data.

+!!!
+Note
+    Graphio is __not a full object relational mapper (ORM)__.
+It does not provide a bi-directional mapping between model objects and Neo4j.
+    The object model is meant to define the structure of the data and to consistently use the data model for multiple data loading operations in a larger application.

 ### Example